mirontoli/chuvash-dict/WindowsStore/README.md

 Chuvash Dictionary for Windows Store
 ============

 The app is published on [Windows Store](http://bit.ly/ZQ2fDM).
+An early preview of the app can be seen on [youtube](http://www.youtube.com/watch?v=W6q8hrTL69M).
 The main focus for this app is an explorative learning.
 You browse the word tiles and get translations for the words you like.

 ## Release 1 (2013-05-10) ##